-There is something about the initial moments of contact with strangers, when you realize that you will speak and interact with those people.
+There is something about the initial moments of contact with strangers, when you realize that you will speak and interact with these people you don't know.
 I suppose the subconscious "flight or fight" instinct is there, but this was a little different.
-Lots of eyeing each other, with the women glancing at each other as if saying to each other, "Is this guy ok, or not, or just a waste of time?"
+Lots of eyeing each other, with the women glancing at each other as if saying to each other, "Is this guy OK, or not, or just a waste of time?"

 "Hvar are you from?"

 "Minnesota" I couldn't bring myself to say "America" or "The U.S.A.".

 "You come with us to the Kaffee, we will talk there."